charliejuc/pdf2images-multiple/README.md

 pdf2images.pdf.convert_pages([0,4,6,7], (err, image_path) => {
 	//Do something when convert every single page.
 }, (err, images_paths) => {
-	//Do something when convert full pdf file.
+	//Do something when convert the pages from array.
 })

 //You can convert a single page